 From 1983-2007, Jean performed as a dancer and musician with various Irish music and dance groups in the Oklahoma City area, particularly with the Celtic band, Banish Misfortune.
 As a performing artist with the Oklahoma State Arts Council Touring Program from 1998 to 2007, Jean presented traditional Irish dancing to audiences and workshop participants all over Oklahoma.
 From 2001 to 2006, she organized the Irish Arts Oklahoma workshop and concert series featuring internationally known Irish guest artists in the fields of Irish music, dance, language and song.
 From 2003-2005, and again in 2017, she was an artist on staff at Oklahoma Arts Adventure summer camp at Northern Oklahoma College, teaching World Dance, Irish Dance, penny whistle, and Celtic/Viking Art.

 From 2006 to 2015, Jean created and directed Celtic Camps for children in Norman, Oklahoma City, Stillwater, and Edmond.
-The focus of study at these summer fine arts camps was the traditional art, dance, music, language, and cooking of Ireland, Scotland, and Wales.
+These summer fine arts camps focused on the traditional art, dance, music, language, and cooking of Ireland, Scotland, and Wales.

 Frank Rupp, TCRG